AxisCommunications/docker-acap/README.md

 - Copy any images that you want to persist from the device to your computer.
 - Stop the Docker ACAP application.
 - Uninstall the Docker ACAP application.
-- If you use the SD card as storage format it or manually remove the `dockerd` directory (`/var/spool/storage/SD-Disk/dockerd`).
+- If you use the SD card as storage either format it or manually remove the `dockerd` directory (`/var/spool/storage/SD_Disk/dockerd`).
 - Restart the device.
 - Install the rootless Docker ACAP application.

 ### Using TLS to secure the Docker ACAP application

-The Docker ACAP application can be run either unsecured or in TLS mode.
-The application uses TLS as default.
-Use the "Use TLS" dropdown in the web interface to switch between the two different modes.
+When using the Docker ACAP application with TCP socket, the application can be run in either TLS or unsecured mode.
+The default selection is to use TLS mode.
+To change this use the "Use TLS" dropdown in the web interface to switch between the two different modes.
 It's also possible to toggle this option by calling the parameter management API in [VAPIX][vapix] and setting the `root.dockerdwrapper.UseTLS` parameter to `yes` or `no`.
 The following commands would enable TLS:

 ```sh